 The Asian studies program offers students the opportunity to develop a broad understanding of Asia by using multiple disciplinary lenses and cross-cultural comparisons.
 Students are encouraged to think critically about historical and contemporary interactions among diverse groups both within the continent and globally.
 To this end, they can select courses from, and propose independent research projects in, 9 departments on campus.
 Students may declare combined majors in Asian studies and history, government or religious studies; they may also minor in Asian studies.
-Contact Dr. Zhenjun Zhang, Associate Professor of Modern Languages & Literatures and Coordinator of Asian Studies (Fall 2020) with questions.
+Contact Dr. Zhenjun Zhang, Professor of World Languages, Cultures, and Media and Coordinator of Asian Studies, with questions.

 St. Lawrence offers study abroad programs in China, India, Nepal, Japan and Thailand.
 An undergraduate degree in Asian studies prepares students for careers in business, education, government, international relations, journalism and the arts and provides a foundation for advanced graduate work with particular disciplinary or regional emphases.

 Asian Studies News

 Starting in the fall of 2023, St. Lawrence students will have a unique opportunity to explore and impact real-world foreign policy issues while working alongside career diplomats.

 Faculty members put their knowledge into action so students and others are able to benefit from it.
 Recently, faculty published research articles with colleagues and recent graduates, examined theatrical legacies in book chapters, and shared expert insight into current events as podcast guests.